1993–94 New York Islanders season

 The 1993–94 New York Islanders season was the 22nd season in the franchise's history and the final one with Al Arbour as head coach.
 For the second consecutive year, four Islanders reached the 30-goal plateau.
+In the playoffs, the Islanders were swept in four straight by their rival New York Rangers en route to winning the Stanley Cup.